ezhang3/CS_Life/README.md

 # CornellCSLife

-# Made by: Allison, En Yu, Iris, Janice
+# Made by: Allison, Eunice, Iris, Janice

 Features: A text-based game that summarizes the experience of a CS major at Cornell Unversity.